mayankbhandari10/Book-Rating-Prediction-Model/README.md

 6) Seaborn: A Python data visualization library based on Matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 7) Scikit-learn: A free software machine learning library for the Python programming language.
 It features various classification, regression, and clustering algorithms, including support-vector machines, random forests, gradient boosting, k-means, and DBSCAN.
 It is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

+How to run project ?

+1) Clone the repo
+2) upload the .ipynb in google colob/jupyter notebook.
+3) import the necessary libraries.
+4) Start working :)